-In your group, research and analyse current policies and regulations related to ISPs in Ghana.
+Pair with a friend to research and analyse current policies and regulations related to ISPs in Ghana.
 Explore the implications of these policies on:

 - a.
 Competition

 - b.
 Consumer rights

 - c.
 Privacy

 Create a word-processed report of your findings.

 Add the following terms to your Glossary created earlier in this section: